PaulTiffany/paleae/CODE_OF_CONDUCT.md

 ## Our Commitment

 We are committed to providing a welcoming and constructive environment for all contributors to the Paleae project, regardless of experience level, background, or identity.
+This commitment extends to ensuring our tools and resources are accessible to everyone.
+Please refer to our [[ACCESSIBILITY.md]](./ACCESSIBILITY.md) for more details on our accessibility guidelines.

 ## Expected Behavior